Pennellville Historic District

-Pennellville Historic District /ˈpɛnᵻlvɪl/ is a residential district located in Brunswick, Maine.
+Pennellville Historic District /ˈpɛnᵻlvɪl/ is a residential district in Brunswick, Maine, United States.
 To locals, the neighborhood is known simply as "Pennellville."

 There are several historic ship captains' houses in the District; much of the real estate is waterfront property.

 The area's historic significance centers on the shipbuilding company and shipyard, Pennell Brothers, on Middle Bay Cove.
 Pennell Brothers built wooden ships for the 18th and 19th century shipping trade.
 About 90 tall ships were produced at the yard.

 Geography and government

 Geography

-Pennellville is located in the southern portion of Brunswick, Maine, on the Atlantic Ocean.
-It sits on Middle Bay Cove.
+Pennellville is located in the southern portion of Brunswick, Maine, on Middle Bay Cove.
 The greater bay where it sits is known as Middle Bay, which is a part of the still larger Casco Bay.
 No official boundaries of Pennellville have been designated.

 Local government

-Pennellville is part of the town of Brunswick, Maine; it has no government of its own.
+Pennellville is part of the town of Brunswick; it has no government of its own.
 Residents use Brunswick's post office, police department, fire and rescue departments, library, and public school system.
 Residents of Pennellville are subject to Brunswick's town's and Maine state's taxation systems.